mm-mazhar/Deploying-ML-Lasso-Regression-Model/README.md

 </table>

 # Section 3: Model Serving API (FastAPI)
+There are four types of ML System Architectures
+- 1. Model Embedded in an application.
+- 2. Served via dedicated service.
+- 3. Model Published as data (Streaming).
+- 4. Batch Predition (offline process).

+Here, approach 1 i.e. Model Embedded in an application is under consideratation.
+However, it is very simple model and it can be served as a dedicated service (approach 2)

 To expose the trained machine learning model as API, the project utilizes FastAPI, a modern and efficient web framework.
 This allows users to send requests to the deployed model and receive predictions or valuable insights based on the real estate data.